Frequently Asked Questions

 Most companies use subcontractors for their refinishing - Why should I always ask if a company uses subcontractors instead of full-time payroll employees?

 Using subcontractors obviously creates inconsistancy from one job to the next, communication issues and lack of knowledge about your project.
-Most subcontractors have a revolving door of staff so you don't know who is showing up to your home, if they are properly insured, trained or have a criminal history - the company you hired might not even know.
-Most importantly, what many people don't realize is that if a company does not pay their subcontractors, or there is discrepency over the amount owed, that subcontractor has the legal right to come back to you, the home owner, for compensation - Regardless if you paid the initial company or not!
-Without a doubt, it is best to use a company that only uses in house fully insured employees.
+Most subcontractors have a revolving door of staff.
+You don't know who is showing up to your home, if they are properly insured, trained or have a criminal history - the company you hired might not even know.
+Most importantly, if a company does not pay their subcontractors, or there is discrepency over the amount owed, that subcontractor has the legal right to come back to you, the home owner, for compensation - Regardless if you paid the initial company or not!
+Without a doubt, it is best to use a company that only uses in house fully insured full-time employees.

 What can happen if inexperienced contractors with poorly maintained equipment and low quality finishes are used?
 (SEE EXAMPLE BELOW)

 Improperly refinished floors with poorly maintained equipment can leave machine marks and rippling in your floor.

 Dust emitting machines will leave a dusty messy environment and that airborne dust will settle and remain in your finish.